telwoo/Stock-Analysis/ReFactor_VBA_Challenge.md

 - What are the advantages or disadvantages of refactoring code?
  1. Advantage(s): formatting of the arrays created for tickers, tickerVolumnes, tickerStartingPrice, and tikcerEndingprice.
 This make the numbers of the "Total Daily Volume" column look more fluid and readable.

- 2. Disadvantage(s): the run time for the macro has decreased significantly.
+ 2. Disadvantage(s): the run time for the macro has increased slightly.
 The time it takes to run appears be SLOWER than the original scripting.
 Will a few more modifications to the formatting or changes to my computer's processing, I'd believe there could be a way to make the lapse time quicker.
 See screenshots below:

 Original code lapse time for 2017: